-Besides Docker Hub, the administrator can also install a local registry on the cluster.
-There are two types of such registries provided by Docker Inc. The first one is the open source version of the registry, and can be useful if the registry is used by trusted users.
+Besides using Docker Hub for the registry service, the administrator can also install a local registry service on the cluster.
+There are two types of such registry services provided by Docker Inc. The first one is the open source version of the registry, and can be useful if the registry is used by trusted users.
+This version can be installed with the Bright Cluster Manager utility cm-docker-registry-setup.

 The second registry that can be installed is the Docker Trusted Registry, which is a proprietary, commercial version supported by Docker Inc. The commercial version provides extended functionality.
-Bright Cluster Manager does not provide any of those local registry packages-the administrator should download and install them manually as required, and according to the official instructions.
+The administrator can download and install this manually according to the official Docker Inc. instructions.